Reports – General

 For example, for Creditor Accruals, you should see Debit entries totalling the year start balance and the year end balance being the sum of new credit entries, which you are confident are complete and correct.
 If the sum of debit entries does not total the starting balance, you should identify what is accounting for the difference and satisfy yourself that it really does remain outstanding.

-If the balances are not so easily explained, then use a process similar to that described above for Accounts payable to identify unmatched payables or payments.
+If the balances are not so easily explained, then use a

 Donor/Project reports